openstack/security-doc/security-guide/source/tenant-data.rst

 ===================

 OpenStack is designed to support multitenancy and those tenants will most probably have different data requirements.
-As a cloud builder and operator you need to ensure your OpenStack environment can address various data privacy concerns and regulations.
+As a cloud builder or operator, you must ensure your OpenStack environment addresses data privacy concerns and regulations.
 In this chapter we will address data residency and disposal as it pertains to OpenStack implementations.